odauduetubi/odauduetubi/README.md

   👋 Hi, I’m Odaudu

-  👀 I’m a mathematics PhD student at UP<br/>
+  👀 I’m a mathematics PhD graduate from the University of Porto<br/>
-  🌱 My current interest is in cybersecurity, and I’m currently learning linux<br/>
+  🌱 My current interest is in Data Science, Cybersecurity, and I’m currently learning linux<br/>
   💞️ I’m looking to collaborate on things related to my interest<br/>
   📫 How to reach me etubiodaudu@gmail.com<br/>
   ⚡ Fun fact: I am probably not here<br/>